LazyYuki/asteroids/README.md

-# ASTROIDS with PYGAME Zero
+# ASTEROIDS with PYGAME Zero

 To start launch main.py